How to Expand Business to Indonesia?

 - Minimum 1 Local Director

-The following are mandatory Indonesia requirements for Local Company Incorporation (PT”).
+As for international expansion in Indonesia, the following are mandatory requirements for Local Company Incorporation (PT”).
 Depending on the business activities, the government has placed restrictions of foreign ownership in certain industries and only reserved them for local ownership.
 Therefore, foreign companies can explore alternatives to establish a local PT Company which is allowed to conduct specific business activities with local nominee shareholders/business partners.

 - Minimum 2 Local Shareholders (corporate or individual),